marbocub/NasVolumeWatcher/README.md

 * DB_USERNAME=username of database
 * DB_PASSWORD=password of database user

-### target directories and deny list
+### target volumes and deny directories list

 VOLUMES is an environment variable that sets the target volumes.

 * VOLUMES='/volume1'

 DENYLIST is an environment variable that sets the top-level directory to excludes from finding of volumes.
 The directory names matchs by prefix matching.

 * DENYLIST='@,report'